p2p-today/protocol/README.md

 This document is meant to describe a peer-to-peer networking protocol that can be reasonably implemented in any popular language.
 Its principle goals are

-1. Must work with nodes which can only initiate connections
+1. Must work with nodes which can only initiate connections ✓
+    1. Caveat: at least one node must be able to accept connections ✓
-2. Must be capable of network-wide broadcasts
+2. Must be capable of network-wide broadcasts ✓
     1. Must scale better than O(N^2)
+    2. Lag factor (compared to hub-and-spoke) must be < O(N)
-3. Must be capable of broadcasting only to direct peers
+3. Must be capable of broadcasting only to direct peers ✓
-4. Must be capable of sending messages to specific nodes
+4. Must be capable of sending messages to specific nodes ✓
     1. And be able to optionally encrypt it (opt-in or opt-out)
 5. Should have public keys as address
 6. Should be able to support a Kademlia-like distributed hash table